damoclesgil/portfolio-vuepress/docs/en/blog/what-is-jamstack.md

 id: 01
 title: What is JAMstack?
 layout: PostLayout
-date: "15 de maio de 2019"
+date: "May 15, 2019"
 author: damoclesgil
-description: Descubra o que significa JAMstack e as vantagens deste conjunto de tecnologias
+description: Find out what does JAMstack mean, and the advantages of this set of technologies
-excerpt: Descubra o que significa JAMstack e as vantagens deste conjunto de tecnologias
+excerpt: Find out what does JAMstack mean, and the advantages of this set of technologies
 category: js
 meta: # If you have cover image
   - property: og:image